What is Quantum Technology

 US has also recently launched a quantum initiative while Singapore has been investing in quantum research for many years, spearheaded by CQT for more than 12 years now.

-CQT has also collaborations with the Ministry of Defence (MINDEF) and DSO National Laboratories on its innovation and research work in the future of quantum technologies.
+CQT also has collaborations with DSO National Laboratories on its innovation and research work in the future of quantum technologies.

 Singapore’s Journey in Quantum Technologies and Quantum Computing